mogess0606/simple_shell/README.md

-Implementation of shell in C programming language.
+Simple shell programming by Mogess Mekonnen Teshome and Abrham Getachew